julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 ### [Mia - Catharsis]

-The definition Aristotle he lands on, the purpose of all poetry, is *catharsis* — and only Tragedy achieves this, through Pity & Fear.
-Tragedy is perfect, and everyone else can go jump off a cliff with their love poems or whatever *— Sappho.*
+The definition Aristotle lands on, the purpose of all poetry, is *catharsis* — and only Tragedy achieves this, through Pity & Fear.
+Tragedy is perfect, and everyone else can go jump off a cliff with their love poems or whatever — *Sappho*.

 And so this supposed “defense” of poetry — by attempting to define it — becomes, in reality, a defense of only *some* poetry, and a weapon against the rest.